Leucocoprinus venezuelanus

 Leucocoprinus venezuelanus is a species of mushroom producing fungus in the family Agaricaceae.

 Taxonomy

-It was first described in 1961 by the British mycologist Richard William George Dennis who classified it as Lepiota venezuelanus.
+It was first described in 1961 by the British mycologist Richard William George Dennis who classified it as Leucocoprinus venezuelanus.

 Description

 Leucocoprinus venezuelanus is a small dapperling mushroom with thin (1mm) white flesh which is unchanging in colour.

 Cap: 2-3.5m wide when expanded to its full campanulate (bell shaped) or umbonate shape with very thin and fragile flesh.
 The surface colour is described as greyish orange and brownish orange in the central disc however as these colours are cited from the 1967 Methuen Handbook of Colour which is out of print and virtually inaccessible today they are hard to convert into modern colour descriptions.
 As the cap expands the coloured surface breaks up into tiny granular scales against a white background with grooved striations (sulcate-striate) around the cap edges.
 Gills: Free, close and white.
 Stem: 3–4 cm tall and 1-2mm thick tapering upwards from a slightly bulbous base.
 The interior is hollow and the surface is white but it may discolour brown when handled with a pale brown colouring on the lower stem below the ring.
 The thin, membranous stem ring is located towards the top of the stem (superior) but may disappear, it is described as white or white on the top and brownish below.
 The stem detaches easily from the cap.
 Spores: Ovoid to ellipsoid.
 Dextrinoid.
 6-8.5 x 4-5.5 μm.
 Smell: Floury (farinaceous).